RenderKit/ospray/doc/api.md

 curve.

-A streamlines geometry can contain multiple disjoint streamlines, each streamline is specified as a list of linear segments (or links) referenced via `index`: each entry `e` of the `index` array points the first vertex of a link (`vertex[index[e]]`) and the second vertex of the link is implicitly the directly following one (`vertex[index[e]+1]`).
+A streamlines geometry can contain multiple disjoint streamlines, each streamline is specified as a list of segments (or links) referenced via `index`: each entry `e` of the `index` array points the first vertex of a link (`vertex[index[e]]`) and the second vertex of the link is implicitly the directly following one (`vertex[index[e]+1]`).